redis/redis-doc/topics/cluster-tutorial.md

 2. The cluster bus port (the client port + 10000) must be reachable from all the other cluster nodes.

 If you don't open both TCP ports, your cluster will not work as expected.

+The cluster bus uses a different, binary protocol, for node to node data exchange, which is more suited to exchange information between nodes using little bandwidth and processing time.

 Redis Cluster data sharding
 ---